 REFLECT: How is your experience of God like Isaiah’s?
 Awestruck?
 Guilt-ridden?
 Cleansed?
 Changed?
 Has it changed your opinion of yourself or those around you?
 Why or why not?

 Secondly, Isaiah states: I live among people of unclean lips.
-Isaiah had previously condemned Judah's sins in the first five chapters.
+Isaiah had previously condemned Y'hudah's sins in the first five chapters.
 He was faithful to his position as a prophet and delivered the message that God intended to send to the southern kingdom of Judah.
-But nonetheless, he was very hard on them.
+But nonetheless, the prophet was very hard on her.
 But then he recognized that he was in the same boat as they were.
 In other words, he had the same sin nature that they had.
-I am sure it was a pretty humbling experience.
+I am sure it was an extremely humbling experience.